“Deal With Her Privately”: Woman Returns Home To Find Helper Preparing Meat for Herself, SA Divided

 3 Briefly News articles about helpers

-• A woman shared a screenshot of a message from a fight between her and her helper, who was boasting about being in love with her husband and being pregnant by him.
+• A woman shared a screenshot of a message of a fight between her and her helper, who boasted about being in love with her husband and being pregnant by him.

 • A domestic worker shared her unique approach to landing a job with a loving family, explaining that she dressed well and confidently introduced herself to her boss at Woolworths.

-• A helper left the online users in stitches after posting a video with her employer's toddler, teaching him how to eat chicken feet, a snack loved both in Africa and abroad.
+• A helper left the online users in stitches after posting a video of herself teaching her boss's toddler how to eat chicken feet, a snack loved in Africa and abroad.

 Source: Briefly News